MaximG1234/Nop.WebTail.Stripe/README.md

  3. We enable multiple capture modes.
 	 a.
 Authorize - Used to pre-authorize a purchase and place a holder on the customers credit card for the order amount.
 	 b.
 Capture - Used to immediately authorize the full transaction amount and begin the funds transfer process.
- 4. We enable the use
+ 4. We enable additional fees to be charged for the use of this payment method.

-It uses the cur

- To install
+	a.
+Additional fees can also be a percentage of the total order.

+We use this plugin in production and intend to actively maintain it, but also encourage other contributors to help improve the code and users to provide feedback and suggestions.

+## Installation
+dsadsa